microsoft/sample-app-aoai-chatGPT/scripts/readme.md

         "chunk_size": 1024, // set to null to disable chunking before ingestion "token_overlap": 128 // number of tokens to overlap between chunks "semantic_config_name": "default",
-        "language": "en" // Two-letter code to set language of your documents.
+        "language": "en" // setting to set language of your documents.
 Change if your documents are not in English.
 Look in data_preparation.py for SUPPORTED_LANGUAGE_CODES
     }
 ]
 ```